cdeucher/aws-ses-dkim-dmarc/README.md

 `SPF` : Validate the sender.
       Sender Policy Framework (SPF) is an email validation standard that's designed to prevent email spoofing.
       Domain owners use SPF to tell email providers which servers are allowed to send email from their domains.
-- Email spoofing: I's a technique used in spam and phishing attacks to trick users into thinking a message came from a person or entity they either know or can trust.

 example: `<subdomain>.<domain>	TXT	"v=spf1 include:example.com include:amazonses.com ~all"`
 - [Specification](https://docs.aws.amazon.com/ses/latest/dg/send-email-authentication-spf.html)